Louis-Eugène Cavaignac: Family and early life

-Military career in Algeria
+Military career

 In 1831, Cavaignac was removed from active duty in consequence of his declared republicanism, after he responded negatively to his colonel when questioned if he would obey orders to fight an eventual republican insurrection.
 He was recalled in 1832 and deployed with the Army of Africa, to serve in the invasion of Algeria.
 In the first years of the campaign he saw action at Oran (1833), Mascara (1834) and Tlemcen (1836), which earned him praise from his commanding officer, Thomas Bugeaud, who described Cavaignac as "an instructed officer", whose "high capabilities" made him "ready for great things".
 In April 1837 he was given command of a battalion of zouaves, and later won special distinction in his fifteen months' command of the exposed garrison of Tlemcen, a command for which he was selected by Marshal Clauzel, and in the defence of Cherchell in 1840.

 In his biography of Cavaignac, Hippolyte Castille remarked that "those who had known general Cavaignac in the battlefield knew what intelligence and energy he deployed in action".
 Almost every step of his promotion was gained on the field of battle.
 He was promoted to lieutenant-colonel in June 1840, to colonel in August 1841, and to maréchal de camp in 1844, the latter on the request of Henri d'Orléans, Duke of Aumale himself, son of King Louis Philippe.
 As he rose through the ranks in Algeria, Cavaignac's correspondence with the republicans in France became increasingly rare.
 In the last years of the July Monarchy, Cavaignac was appointed governor of the province of Oran, replacing general Lamoricière.